MicrosoftDocs/windows-powershell-docs/docset/windows/appx/remove-appxpackage.md

 ## PARAMETERS

 ### -AllUsers
 This cmdlet removes the app package for all user accounts on the computer.
-Cmdlet works off the parent package type, so be sure to specify (e.g. if it is a bundle, use -PackageTypeFilter and specify bundle).
+This cmdlet works off the parent package type.
+If it is a bundle, use -PackageTypeFilter and specify the bundle.
 To use this parameter, you must run the command by using administrator permissions.

 ```yaml
 Type: SwitchParameter